One of the greatest products of human society is the marketplace. Webster defines it as a place where goods and services are offered for sale.

 Cloud-based communication, customer development, community building, and financial applications help small businesses acquire and manage information quickly and strategically.

 Cloud-based e-commerce has never been easier or more cost-effective for small businesses to offer, sell, and even deliver products and services 24/7/365.

 More and more, 21st-century jobs don’t require employees to be under the nose of management.
 Cloud-based employee search capability improves candidate acquisition, and cloud-based communication and collaboration tools help virtual working relationships succeed.

 5. Asset protection power

-Business assets used to be largely tangible, like inventory, equipment, etc. Today all businesses are increasingly creating opportunity from intangible assets.
+Business assets used to be largely tangible, like inventory, equipment, etc. Today all businesses are increasingly creating opportunities from intangible assets.
 But for small businesses, protecting intangible, digital assets has been problematic.
-Cloud-based data back-up services work automatically, securely, productively and cost-effectively.
+Cloud-based data backup services work automatically, securely, productively, and cost-effectively.

-It’s likely that most small businesses use cloud resources more than they realize – which is a good thing.
+Most small businesses likely use cloud resources more than they realize – which is a good thing.
 But with all of the cloud power available, every small business should become more aware of how to use cloud-based services and seek these options for their growth and profitability strategies.